 Myopia usually occurs between the ages of 8 to 12 years.
 Since the eyes continue to grow during childhood, nearsightedness usually occurs before the age of 20.
 Often the degree of myopia increases as the body grows rapidly, then levels off in adulthood.

-During the years of rapid growth, frequent changes in prescription eyewear may be needed to maintain clear vision.
+During the years of rapid growth, frequent changes in prescription eyewear may be needed to maintain a clear vision.

 Myopia is often suspected when a teacher notices a child squinting to see a blackboard or a child performs poorly during a routine eye screening.
 Further examination will reveal the degree of the problem.